 - RMBS available for sale securities, Servicing Related Assets, derivative assets and derivative liabilities are recurring fair value measurements; carrying value equals fair value.
-See discussion of valuation methods and assumptions within the "Fair Value Measurements" section of this footnote. - · Cash and cash equivalents and restricted cash have a carrying value which approximates fair value because of the short maturities of these instruments. - The carrying value of repurchase agreements and corporate debt that mature in less than one year generally approximates fair value due to the short maturities.
+See discussion of valuation methods and assumptions within the "Fair Value Measurements" section of this footnote. - · Cash and cash equivalents and restricted cash have a carrying value which approximates fair value because of the short maturities of these instruments. - The carrying value of servicing receivables, repurchase agreements and corporate debt that mature in less than one year generally approximates fair value due to the short maturities.
 The Company does not hold any repurchase agreements that are considered long-term.

 Corporate debt that matures in more than one year consists solely of financing secured by Aurora's Servicing Related Assets.
 All of the Company's debt is revolving and bears interest at adjustable rates.
 The Company considers that the amount of the corporate debt generally approximates fair value.
-The fixed rate portion of the financing for all of the Company's Servicing Related Assets was paid in full on June 30, 2020.